 So, How do you secure your website?

 Fortunately, locking down your website is simple and inexpensive.
-As a matter of fact, all of our web hosting plans include the following industry-leading security measures.
+All of our web hosting plans include the following industry-leading security measures.

-A secure socket layer certificate is necessary for both security, as well as for Search Engines.
+- SSL Certificate.
+A secure socket layer certificate is necessary for both securities, as well as for Search Engines.
 You don’t exist, according to Google, without one.

 Here’s one of our favorite tools.